If the earth was a single state, Istanbul would be its capital.”- Napoleon Bonaparte

 If you want to do more than merely scratch the surface of Istanbul, you need a good couple of weeks, although not everyone has that luxury.
 A short stay with a carefully planned itinerary will still allow you to explore the essentials, although it will inevitably leave you with an insatiable hunger for more.

-Any first-time visitor to Istanbul immediately becomes aware of the sense of ancient culture, a legacy of the city’s distinguished history as capital to three empires – the Roman, the Byzantine and the Ottoman.
-For nearly a thousand years this was one of the dominant cities of the Western and Near- Eastern worlds.
+Any first-time visitor to Istanbul immediately becomes aware of the sense of ancient culture, a legacy of the city’s distinguished history as the capital of three empires – the Roman, the Byzantine and the Ottoman.
+For nearly a thousand years this was one of the dominant cities of the Western and Near-Eastern worlds.

 Besides the staggering wealth of its historical monuments, contemporary Istanbul is memorable for its vibrant, lively atmosphere, and, with the added magic of the city’s sitting astride the Bosphorus straits and straddling two continents, it continues to fulfil the fantasies of visitors seeking a taste of the orient on the very edge of Europe.